Resources for Observers

 - Field Guide: Our training and field observation guide shows you how to set up your observation program.
 It includes detailed information on recording data and additional resources to help you get started.
 Please contact us for a copy or view it online.

-- Nature’s Notebook Tutorial: Take advantage of the video below on how to set up and edit your Nature’s Notebook account!
+- Nature’s Notebook Tutorial: Take advantage of the video below, Nature’s Notebook How-to Registration, on how to set up and edit your Nature’s Notebook account!
 This Youtube video will go through how to create an account, submit observations, print datasheets, and make any edits to the species you’re observing.

 - Data Sheets for Field Observation and Data Entry: The Nature’s Notebook online database is hosted by USA-National Phenology Network.
 This is where Signs of the Seasons volunteers record their observations.
 These carefully organized sheets provide you with all the necessary information to successfully record what you see.
 Datasheets can be downloaded from the Nature’s Notebook site.